tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 That's about it really.
 This simple adding of all forces, each with their own goal, is enough to create complex natural behaviors, that can be seen in nature.

 ### What Steerings are there?
-There are many different types and you can even create your own.
+There are many types, and you can even create your own.
 Here is a list of all the steering behaviors that Reynolds defined.
 Feel free to briefly look over them just so that you can get an idea, what a steering is:
 - **Seek/Flee** - Direction towards/from the target (desired velocity) is added to the current.
 <img src="img/Seek.png" width="250"/>
 <img src="img/Flee.png" width="350"/>